gabrielEscame/multiLangOnze/README.md

 ## About

 This repository is a simple project to explore more about the availble frameworks tools for internationalization of our applications.
-I'am using `i18next` and `react-i18next` to create and manage our translations.
+I'am using `i18next`, `react-i18next` and `moment` to create and manage our translations.
 Also using `i18next-browser-languagedetector` to easily indentify the user current language.
 <br/>

 <p align="center">